On This Page

 Basque Language & Identity

-Bilbao is the largest city and economic capital of the Basque Country (Euskadi)—locals speak Euskara alongside Spanish.
+Bilbao is the Basque Country's largest city and economic hub (the Basque government is in Vitoria-Gasteiz)—locals speak Euskara alongside Spanish.
 Street signs bilingual.
 Basque pride visible everywhere: ikurriña (Basque flag), Athletic Bilbao football club (only fields Basque players), and cultural centers.
 Learn basics: Kaixo (hello), Eskerrik asko (thank you), Agur (goodbye).
 Basque cuisine distinct from rest of Spain—emphasis on seafood, communal cider houses (sagardotegi), and pintxos culture.
 Many locals will tell you this is Spain's real pintxos capital—and they'll insist you're in Basque Country first, Spain second.

 Athletic Bilbao Football